 During 2018 the Authority reviewed and revised its risk register to better align it with our corporate priorities; as a result, the risks are now categorised under 'Protect, Enjoy and Prosper'.
-There are currently fifteen key risks listed and these are scored by likelihood and impact up to a maximum of 25 points.
-As at 31 March 2019, eight of the risks were in the low category and the remaining seven in the medium-risk category.
+There are currently fourteen key risks listed and these are scored by likelihood and impact up to a maximum of 25 points.
+As at 31 March 2020, seven of the risks were in the low category and the remaining seven in the medium-risk category.
 The risk log is reviewed at every Executive Board meeting and bi-annually by the Resources, Audit and Performance Committee.

 The Authority does not currently have any borrowing and there are currently no plans to do so.
+It is not envisaged that any financial impacts from the ongoing pandemic will cause this position to change.